matloff/regtools/UnbalancedClasses.md

-#  Clearing the Confusion on Unbalanced Class Data
+#  Clearing the Confusion: Unbalanced Class Data

 Many resources on machine learning (ML) classification problems recommend that if one's dataset has unbalanced class sizes, one